rcastrucci/jsoncrypt/README.md

 else:
     print("String is not encrypted or not in a json format")

-# IS POSSIBLE TO ENCRYPT ALSO A DICTONARY TYPE
+# IS POSSIBLE TO ENCRYPT A DICTONARY TYPE
-**ON ENCRYPT IT RETURN A STRING AND ON DECRYPT IT RETURN A DICTIONARY** mydict = {"Name": "GRC Algoritmos"}
+**ON ENCRYPT IT RETURN A STRING AND ON DECRYPT IT RETURNS BACK A DICTIONARY** mydict = {"Name": "GRC Algoritmos"}
 encrypted_dict = Encrypt.dictionary(mydict)